AdamMcCarthyCS/web-dev-1-assignment-1/README.md

     - I have rearranged the css into separate files.
 The main learning from this is that the @import url() has to be at the top of the main styles.css and can only be preceeded by other @import statements, no comments, or css can come before it
     - The headers for the letter quote sections are a bit basic.
 Could I come up with something more fancy?
 Or am I just overthinking it?
 What do people generally do on other sites that are content heavy?
 Look some up, but look at similar genre, i.e. literature sites/bronte sites
     - My experience of using chatGPT generated Hero images has been fairly positive.
 However, there is the argument that that is generated from other peoples artwork embedded in in generative model.
 I really like the images though.
 My friends in Lighthouse studios and Cartoon Saloon would not be happy.
 I dont know what the answer to this is.
+- ### noteable-works.html
+    - Using a grid layout with two columns worked well here.
+Now that I'm basically at the end I feel that I didnt lose out by not going with my 12 column grid idea that I had at the beginning.
+It turned out fairly good.
+    - I didnt realise that you can link amazon thumbnails without breaching copyright.
+You just use a live link to the thumbnail on amazon and dont actually download the image and its allowed.
+Thats great for a literary page.
+    - I was a bit confused about how to reuse the .text-section again as i wanted the line spacing and width properties.
+So I ended up adding another css page.
+I guess you cant DRY everything?
+I will keep an eye out on how to break this down further so I can reuse as much as possible.
+I think it will just come with practice.